Dyslexia is not a problem only

 Poor hand-eye, foot-eye coordination.

-Slow and poor at dressing, unable to tie shoelaces, do up
+Slow and poor at dressing, unable to tie shoelaces, do up buttons etc.

 Speech and language difficulties.